github/developer.github.com/content/changes/2015-06-24-breaking-changes-to-organization-permissions-are-now-official.md

 author_name: jakeboxer
 ---

-As [promised earlier this month][notice], the [API changes][api-changes] related to managing organization members and repositories are now official parts of the GitHub API!
+As [promised earlier this month][notice], the [API changes][api-changes] related to managing organization members and repositories are now official parts of the GitHub API.

 During the migration period, you needed to [provide a custom media type in the `Accept` header][migration-period] to opt-in to the changes.
 Now that the migration period has ended, you no longer need to specify this custom [media type][media-types].